DHTMLX/docs-diagram/docs/shapes/default_shapes.md

 ~~~

 :::note
 See [the full list of configuration properties of a shape object](/shapes/configuration_properties/).
 Do not add custom properties while creating data objects for shapes from basic sets.
+To add a custom property, you need to [create a custom shape](/shapes/custom_shape/).
 :::

 ### Setting the default shape type